canjs/can-connect-signalr/docs/can-connect-signalr.md

 `can-connect-signalr` provides default proxy RPC handler names, for the methods defined to listen for calls from a `SignalR` server. `can-connect-signalr` has a limited set of RPC handlers you can use.
 As with the proxy methods, the listener names default to a combination of the hub name and the RPC name.
-For example, using `Message` as the Hub name:
+For example, using `MessageHub` as the Hub name:

- - messageCreatedData
+ - messageHubCreatedData
- - messageUpdatedData
+ - messageHubUpdatedData
- - messageDestroyedData
+ - messageHubDestroyedData
- - messageGetListData
+ - messageHubGetListData
- - messageGetData
+ - messageHubGetData

 Proxy handler method name can be overwritten.
 The following overwrites the name of the `createdData` proxy handler method: